 Ireland's Ancient East

 Dublin is a modern and vibrant city but it also has a rich history.
 Learn about the Irish History and explore its traces thanks to ancient buildings.
-Also you can experience history by going to a pub – having a pint of Guinness is tasting history and meals in pubs are most likely as traditional prepared as they were over hundreds of years ago.
+You can also experience history by going to a pub – having a pint of Guinness is tasting history and meals in pubs are most likely traditionally prepared as they were hundreds of years ago.

-The following shall give you a few suggestions how explore Dublin’s past the best.
+The following are a few suggestions for how best to explore Dublin's past.
 You can freely decide!

 Malahide Castle was built by the Talbot family and they extended the 12th century building constantly.
 Nowadays the Castle is open to the public and every hour there is a guided tour showing the oldest parts of the Castle and giving interesting facts about living in this building.
 Also the Dining Hall includes the famous painting of the ‘Battle of the Boinne’ that the Talbots supported.